NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 Whereas, there is only one line with memory reference at `d4`, which is to read data from the array: `data[i]`.

 In terms of the assembly code, the performance of `combine4` is better than `combine3`.

+#### 5.7 Understanding Modern Processors

+(1) Instructions of assembly code are usually converted into several primitive operations by the *instruction decoding* in a modern CPU.
+As an illustration, `addl %eax, 4(%edx)` is decoded as three operations:

+1. Load a value from memory into the processor;
+2. Add the value to `%eax`;
+3. Store the result to `4(%edx)`.

+Whereas, some instructions only involving operations of registers are usually decoded as one operation, such as `addl %eax, %edx`.